2023 – How Much is Flood Insurance in Alabama?

 A typical Alabama homeowners’ policy is written through Farmers, State Farm, Allstate, and Progressive, for instance, excludes flooding as something that will be covered under their homeowner’s policy.

 In most cases, the only way to get flood coverage is by purchasing a stand-alone flood insurance policy.
 However, you should ask your homeowners agent if you can add an endorsement to your homeowner’s policy to cover flooding.
-Yet, don’t be too surprised if the answer is NO.
+Yet, don’t be too surprised if the answer is.

 If your home or business is in a flood zone, that is considered a low flood risk area.
 Sadly, many homeowners decide to forgo purchasing coverage because they believe they are safe from flooding.
 Some real estate and insurance agents may even say you don’t need it.